-"An employer shall do everything necessary to protect the life, health, and safety of employees including, but not limited to ... furnishing to each employee employment and a place of employment that are free from recognized hazards that, in the opinion of the commissioner, are causing or are likely to cause death or serious physical harm to the employees."
+"An employer shall do everything necessary to protect the life, health, and safety of employees including, ... furnishing to each employee employment and a place of employment that are free from recognized hazards that, in the opinion of the commissioner, are causing or are likely to cause death or serious physical harm to the employees."